 CGF Articles & Editorials

-By Terrance M. Booysen and reviewed by Bulelwa Mabasa (Werksmans: Partner)
+By Terrance M. Booysen and peer reviewed by Michael Judin (Director: Judin Combrinck Inc.)

-By Dr Dicky Els and Terrance M. Booysen
+By Dr Dicky Els and Jene’ Palmer, and reviewed by Terrance M. Booysen

 The Board is responsible for overseeing and monitoring the execution of the organisation’s strategic plan by, inter alia, driving a culture of accountability through appropriate and transparent reporting and disclosure.
 In today’s increasingly competitive business environment, stakeholders are demanding more information on the social and ethics risks facing the organisation.